InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

-+ Stack
-  - Concept
-  - Implementation
-  - Application
-+ Queues
-  - Concept
-  - Implementation
-    + Singly-linked Queue
-    + Circular Queue
-+ Linked List
-  - Concept
-  - Implementation
-+ Tree
-  - Binary tree
-  - Binary Search tree
-    + Implementation
-+ Trie
-  - Concept
-  - Implementation
-+ Disjoint Set
-  - Concept
-  - Implementation

 # Stack

 ## Conception

-A stack is basic data structure that can be logically thought of as a linear structure.
+A stack is the basic data structure that can be logically thought of as a linear structure.

-Insertion and deletion of items takes place at one end called top of the stack in stack, and the operation should obey the rules LIFO(Last In First Out).
+Insertion and deletion of items at the top of the stack and the operation should obey the rules LIFO(Last In First Out).

 ![](https://user-gold-cdn.xitu.io/2018/5/20/1637b785d2d68735?w=640&h=460&f=png&s=6932)

 ## Implementation

-Each data structure can be implementated by different languages.
+Each data structure can be implemented by the different method.
 We can treat stack as a subclass of Array.
 So we take the array for example here.

 ```js
 class Stack {